neusta-mobile-solutions-gmbh/werkbank/packages/werkbank/doc/keeping_state.md

 Use the **WrappingAddon** when:
 - You want to introduce a widget to the widget-tree, like a `DefaultTextStyle`, `MediaQuery`, or some custom `InheritedWidget`.

-Else use **states**.
+Else, use **states**.
 It is particularly useful when:
-- Working with Flutter controllers (`TextEditingController`, `ScrollController`, `TabController`) or **custom mutable objects** like controllers
+- Working with Flutter controllers (`TextEditingController`, `ScrollController`, `TabController`), or **custom mutable objects** like controllers.
-- Managing immutable data models
+- Managing immutable data models.
-- You don't need interactive controls in your Werkbank UI
+- You don't need interactive controls in your Werkbank UI.
-- Quick prototyping where implementing a custom knob would be overkill
+- Quick prototyping where implementing a custom knob would be overkill.